 Master of Arts in Liberal Studies (M.A.L.S.)

-Lorraine Lange is the director of the M.A.L.S., M.A.T., and M.A. in Teaching and Learning graduate programs; Ed.D., Virginia Tech; M.A.L.S., Hollins College; B.A., Roanoke College
+Lorraine Lange is director of graduate education programs; Ed.D., Virginia Tech; M.A.L.S., Hollins College; B.A., Roanoke College

 Lange is the former superintendent of Roanoke County Public Schools.
 Lange was named the Virginia Superintendent of the Year in 2011 and 2012.
 She was a named a “Tech-Savvy Superintendent” by E-News.
 She also received the Virginia Excellence in Education Award from AdvancED.
 Locally, Lange was named Citizen of the Year by the Salem-Roanoke County Chamber of Commerce and was given the Art Venture Award at the Taubman Museum of Art.